rollerworks/search/Resources/doc/type.rst

 Text
 ----

-Handles text values as-is, this type can be seen as an 'abstract' for more strict handling.
+Handles text values as-is.
+This type can be seen as an 'abstract' for more strict handling.

 DateTime
 --------